FarmasiaVR/farmasia-vr-certificate-backend/docs/for_developers.md

 **docker compose -f docker-compose.yml up --build**

+Navigate to /farmasiavr endpoint to see the UI frontend, the setup is like this because in Openshift environment a Shibboleth container routes all the traffic to /farmasiavr.
 You can use CTRL+C to shutdown the composed environment.
 Due to docker compose volume mounts the React UI needs to be built before starting up the composed environment. (there must some easier way to do it, but this is it for now).
 So to have the newest UI version navigate to /farmasia-ui folder and use the command:

 **npm install**